boot2podman/boot2podman/README.md

 * Container persistence via disk automount on `/var/lib/containers`
 * SSH keys persistence via disk automount _(both features coming soon)_

+## Details

+* Linux 4.14, with support for `cgroupfs`and `overlayfs` configured
+* [Podman](https://podman.io/) and its dependencies like: `runc`, `conmon`, `cni-plugins`
+* [Varlink](https://varlink.org) support for running remotely (being tunneled over SSH)
+* [Buildah](https://buildah.io/) support for building container images without daemon

 ### Podman

 Podman is a command line tool that allows for full management of a container's lifecycle from creation through removal.
 It supports multiple image formats including both the Docker and OCI image formats.
 Support for pods is provided allowing pods to manage groups of containers together.

+### Varlink

+Varlink is an interface description format and protocol that aims to make services accessible to both humans and machines in the simplest feasible way.

 ### Buildah

 The Buildah project provides a command line tool that be used to create an OCI or traditional Docker image format image and to then build a working container from the image.
 The container can be mounted and modified and then an image can be saved based on the updated container.

-## Details

-* Linux 4.14, with support for `cgroupfs`and `overlayfs` configured
-* [Podman](https://podman.io/) and its dependencies like: `runc`, `conmon`, `cni-plugins`
-* [Varlink](https://varlink.org) support for running remotely (being tunneled over SSH)
-* [Buildah](https://buildah.io/) support for building container images without daemon

 ## Download